 Company A: These guys offer unmanaged virtual private servers and can provide the cheapest VPS hosting services, however, they offer no support.
 You pay them for hosting your virtual private server, but other than that, there is no support for general issues.
 If something happens on your server, you’re on your own.

-Company B: These guys offer managed virtual private server hosting and can provide the best VPS hosting services, although they may be priced slightly higher, they come with managed support.
+Company B: These guys offer managed virtual private server hosting and can provide the best VPS hosting services, and although the plans may be priced slightly higher, they come with managed support.
 Managed virtual private servers should be strongly considered for those that don’t feel comfortable with all the responsibilities of hosting their own server.

 Here is a list of What can you do with a VPS

-If you want the best managed virtual private servers then just remember that Astral Servers has superior VPS hosting solutions.
-All our managed virtual private servers are backed with our 24 hour customer assistance team as well as our advanced DDoS mitigation firewalls.
-Our customer sales and support office is located in Austin, Texas that allows us to offer around the clock customer support.
+If you want the best managed virtual private servers then consider Astral Servers for our superior VPS hosting solutions.
+All our managed virtual private servers are backed with our 24 hour customer assistance team as well as our advanced Anti-DDoS mitigation firewalls.
+All of our virtual and dedicated servers come with unlimited data transfer at guaranteed speeds.
 Contact one of our sales representatives today to see how Astral Servers can improve upon your overall hosting experience.